-- 1. Hygienic and preventive maintenance foot care.
+- 1. Routine foot care.
+Examples include the cutting or removal of corns and calluses. - 2.
+Nail trimming, nail cutting, or nail debridement. - 3.
+Hygienic and preventive maintenance foot care.
 Examples include: - Cleaning and soaking the feet. - Applying skin creams in order to maintain skin tone.

-This exclusion does not apply to preventive foot care for Covered Persons who are at risk of neurological or vascular disease arising from diseases such as diabetes.
+This exclusion does not apply to preventive foot care due to conditions associated with metabolic, neurologic or peripheral vascular disease.

-- 2. Treatment of flat feet.

-- 3. Treatment of subluxation of the foot.
+- 4. Treatment of flat feet. - 5.
+Treatment of subluxation of the foot.

-- 4. Shoes.

-- 5. Shoe orthotics.

-- 6. Shoe inserts.

-- 7. Arch supports.